 Debt Free- means no payments either for student loans/ car payments/ credit card etc. Most people have this but Dave says “Imagine you didn’t have to pay those payments, how that would free up your income.”
 In my opinion, he has a pretty decent though challenging system for clearing these debts.
 Dave Ramsey calls this system in Total Money Makeover-Baby Steps.

 Budget- goes into some detail about eliminating wasteful spending and avoiding “Keeping Up With The Joneses” mentality.
 Me and Hubby don’t really need to be going to the fancy restaurant every week and taking Snapchat pics titled “Love BAE!”
 Yes, I indulge in that behavior.
 I am one of those people.
 Wasteful spending is probably the first place you can tackle any money issues.

 Emergency Fund- Most people rely on credit cards if a large emergency were to pop up.
 If a spouse loses a job or a major medical bill/car bill hits you unexpectedly.
 My dad had always told me that you should have at least 6 months savings for this reason, so I knew this was good advice when I read it.

 Saving for Retirement/Debt Free/Home Buying and Beyond-Dave’s math makes sense.
 Once you no longer have to pay off debt, that frees up your income A LOT.
 I actually haven’t gotten to this point yet but it all seems very solid.
 It would be really nice to have the freedom to plan your retirement and maybe even save to pay your house upfront!

-Overall this is a book I would recommend for others to get a grasp on their finances.
+Overall, “The Total Money Makeover” is recommended for others to get a grasp on their finances.
 At the very least it should assist you with a plan to get out of debt.

 It’s really not going to be of any use unless you are willing to downsize/ change your lifestyle/ commit several years of your life to debt reduction/ if your spouse had a spending or gambling problem.